Coletterbox/Coletterbox/README.md

 [Here](https://github.com/Coletterbox/Text-Comparison)'s some light data analysis using Python (including NumPy and Matplotlib), created on a day when I couldn't think of a project idea that wasn't a joke.

+Technically, [this](https://coletterbox.github.io/Childrens-Book/) might be one of the simplest web pages I've ever created, but it says some stuff that needs saying.

 [This](https://github.com/Coletterbox/Analysis-of-Some-Guy-s-Attempt-at-Small-Talk) is... let's call it social commentary.
 It's a word cloud and some other stuff using Python and some of its libraries (Pandas, NumPy, Matplotlib, etc.).

 These are my Advent of Code attempts, but every year I stop around Christmas Day (but so does everyone else I know).
 [2020](https://github.com/Coletterbox/Advent-of-Code-2020) (Java, JavaScript, Python, Ruby and C#), [2021](https://github.com/Coletterbox/Advent-of-Code-2021) (JavaScript) and [2022](https://github.com/Coletterbox/Advent-of-Code-2022) (Python).